postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 To see what's going behind the scenes, there are two consoles available in Postman.
 Learn more about [troubleshooting with console logs](/docs/postman/sending_api_requests/debugging_and_logs).

    *   Postman console - Contains a running log of HTTP requests and responses.
 Log messages that come out of scripts (like in console.log).
 This feature is only available in Postman's native apps.
-   *   DevTools console - Where you can log diagnostic information during development.
+   *   DevTools console - Where you can log diagnostic information during development. **(Need indicate access via the Status bar)**

 ### Menu bar